Leviticus. 9:3a, & 15

 “3a And to the children of Israel you shall speak, saying, ‘Take a kid of the goats as a sin offering…” “15 Then he brought the people’s offering, and took the goat, which was the sin offering for the people, and killed it and offered it for sin, like the first one.”

-The goat part of this star sign has its head down, one leg tucked underneath as though injured.
+The goat part of this star grouping is portrayed with its head down and one leg tucked underneath as though injured.
 Its body culminates in the tail of a fish.
-These two creatures combined into one to depict the dual nature of God’s Great Champion, being is both God and Man.
+These two creatures combine into one to depict the dual nature of God’s Great Champion, who is both God and Man.

-Goats in ancient Israel, as ordained by God, were sacrificed to atone for sins.
-The animal was carefully prepared, according to His instructions, and offered on the altar, reminding Him of what Jesus would do in the distant future.
+“Why a goat,” you ask?
+Great question!
+Goats in ancient Israel were sacrificed to atone for sins, a practice instituted by God Himself.
+They would carefully prepare the animal according to His instructions, offer it on the altar, which had the effect of reminding Him of what Jesus would do in the distant future.

 The part of the animal with its head down portrays Jesus’ dying on the cross for us so that we might have eternal life with Him.
 The foot is tucked under as though injured reminds us that Jesus was injured in saving all of us.
-He bruised His heel in crushing our enemy, the devil.
+His heel was bruised in crushing our enemy, the devil.
 But why does it end with the tail of a fish?

 Whereas the goat was symbolic of Jesus’ sacrifice, the fish is a symbol of the Church.
 It brings to mind the scriptures below: